Professional Certificate in Mental Health

 SWK CPE - PC - Mental Health - Webpage_5

-'Must be PD!': Social Work Intervention with Persons with Borderline Personality Disorder
+Social Work with Persons with Borderline Personality Disorder

 Participants will be able to:

-1. Attain an understanding of the aetiology, symptomology course of illness and evidence-based treatment for persons with borderline personality disorders.
+1. Attain an understanding of the aetiology, symptomology course of illness and evidence-based treatment approaches, and course of illness for individuals with borderline personality disorder (BPD)

-2. Appreciate the effects of the symptoms of borderline personality disorder on afflicted individuals, their families, and social and helping systems.
+2. Appreciate the effects of borderline personality disorder on afflicted individuals, their families, their helping and social systems.

-3. Develop an understanding and management of self harm and suicidal behaviours in persons with borderline personality disorders.
+3. Develop an understanding and management of deliberate self harm and suicidal behaviours in persons with BPD.

-4. Apply the Integrated Illness Causation Model and systemic approach in the management of cases involving clients with borderline personality disorder and complex psychosocial presentation.
-A special focus on self management will be made.
+4. Apply a systemic approach in the management of cases individuals with BPD and complex psychosocial presentation.

 Important Information